-Working closely with key stakeholders, including Ministries of Health and regional partners, MannionDaniels is conducting a regional baseline assessment for the IGAD analysing the landscape and current capacity of the health systems to deliver RMNCAHN/FP services to cross-border populations in the Horn of Africa.
+Working closely with key stakeholders, including Ministries of Health and regional partners, MannionDaniels conducted a regional baseline assessment for the IGAD analysing the landscape and current capacity of the health systems to deliver RMNCAHN/FP services to cross-border populations in the Horn of Africa.

-The outcome of the work will be a list of key recommendations and a roadmap for a regional strategy. that will help improve the provision of RMNCAHN/FP for cross-border populations in the IGAD states.
+The outcome of the work was a list of key recommendations and a roadmap for a regional strategy to be used by IGAD to improve the provision of RMNCAHN/FP for cross-border populations in the IGAD states.